Landfill gas utilization: Generation

 Landfill gas (LFG) is generated through the degradation of municipal solid waste (MSW) and other biodegradable waste, by microorganisms.
 Aerobic conditions (presence of oxygen) leads to predominately emissions.
 In anaerobic conditions, as is typical of landfills, methane and are produced in a ratio of 60:40.

 Methane (CH_{4}) is the important component of landfill gas as it has a higher heating value of 37.7 MJ/Sm^{3} which gives rise to energy generation benefits.
 The amount of methane that is produced varies significantly based on composition of the waste.
 Most of the methane produced in MSW landfills is derived from food waste, composite paper, and corrugated cardboard which comprise 19.4 ± 5.5%, 21.9 ± 5.2%, and 20.9 ± 7.1% respectively on average of MSW landfills in the United States.

 The rate of landfill gas production varies with the age of the landfill.
 There are 4 common phases that a section of a MSW landfill undergoes after placement.
 Typically, in a large landfill, different areas of the site will be at different stages at the same time.
 The landfill gas production rate will reach a maximum at around 5 years and start to decline.
-Landfill gas follows first-order kinetic decay after decline begins with a k-value ranging 0.02 yr-1 for arid conditions and 0.065 yr-1 for wet conditions.
+Landfill gas follows first-order kinetic decay after decline begins with a k-value ranging 0.02 yr^{-1} for arid conditions and 0.065 yr^{-1} for wet conditions.

-The Landfill Methane Outreach Program (LMOP) provides the LandGEM (Landfill Gas Emissions Model), a first-order decay model which aids in the determination of landfill gas production for an individual landfill.
-Typically, gas extraction rates from a municipal solid waste (MSW) landfill range from 25 to 10000 m^{3}/h where Landfill sites typically range from 100,000 m^{3} to 10 million m^{3} of waste in place.
+The Landfill Methane Outreach Program (LMOP) provides the Landfill Gas Emissions Model (LandGEM), a first-order decay model which aids in the determination of landfill gas production for an individual landfill.
+Typically, gas extraction rates from a municipal solid waste (MSW) landfill range from 25 to 10,000 m^{3}/h where Landfill sites typically range from 100,000 m^{3} to 10 million m^{3} of waste in place.

 MSW landfill gas typically has roughly 45 to 60% methane and 30 to 40% carbon dioxide.
 Air can also permeate in the landfill and be captured in landfill gas collection pipes.
 Oxygen is often consumed by microbes in the landfill meaning that air infiltration increases the composition of nitrogen gas.
 The amount of air infiltration depends on weather, landfill cover and suction controls in the landfill gas collection system.
 Depending on the composition of the waste in place, there are many other minor components that comprises roughly 1% which includes H_{2}S, NOx, SO_{2}, CO, non-methane volatile organic compounds (NMVOCs), polycyclic aromatic hydrocarbons (PAHs), polychlorinated dibenzodioxins (PCDDs), polychlorinated dibenzofurans (PCDFs), etc. All of these gases are harmful to human health at high doses.